nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a lesson to a group: `group -al`

 Adds a lesson to the specific group so that you can note down your lesson schedule with the entire group.
-You must specify the lesson subject, as well as the day and time of the lesson.
+You must specify the lesson subject, as well as the day of week and time of the lesson.

 Format: `group -al INDEX s/SUBJECT st/START_TIME et/END_TIME d/DAY`